ONLYOFFICE/docspace-api-sdk-javascript/docs/PeopleSearchApi.md

 let Bearer = defaultClient.authentications['Bearer'];
 Bearer.accessToken = "YOUR ACCESS TOKEN"

-let apiInstance = new DocspaceApiJavascript.PeopleSearchApi();
+let apiInstance = new Api.PeopleSearchApi();
 let id = 9846; // Number | The user ID.
 let opts = {
-  'employeeStatus': new DocspaceApiJavascript.EmployeeStatus(), // EmployeeStatus | The user status.
+  'employeeStatus': new Api.EmployeeStatus(), // EmployeeStatus | The user status.
-  'activationStatus': new DocspaceApiJavascript.EmployeeActivationStatus(), // EmployeeActivationStatus | The user activation status.
+  'activationStatus': new Api.EmployeeActivationStatus(), // EmployeeActivationStatus | The user activation status.
   'excludeShared': true, // Boolean | Specifies whether to exclude the user sharing settings or not.
   'includeShared': true, // Boolean | Specifies whether to include the user sharing settings or not.
   'invitedByMe': true, // Boolean | Specifies whether the user was invited by the current user or not.
   'inviterId': "75a5f745-f697-4418-b38d-0fe0d277e258", // String | The inviter ID.
-  'area': new DocspaceApiJavascript.Area(), // Area | The user area.
+  'area': new Api.Area(), // Area | The user area.
   'employeeTypes': [null], // [EmployeeType] | The list of user types.
   'count': 1234, // Number | The maximum number of users to be retrieved in the request.
   'startIndex': 1234, // Number | The zero-based index of the first record to retrieve in a paged query.